Exact Error and Erasure Exponents for the Asymmetric Broadcast Channel: Introduction

 \subsection{Main Contributions}

-In this paper, we consider erasure decoding for the ABC with a superposition codebook structure.
-In this problem, for the decoder that aims to decode both messages, there are six exponents of interest: the total and undetected exponents corresponding to the individual messages $m_1$, $m_2$ and the pair of messages $(m_1,m_2)$.
-We show that the optimal decoder for the pair of messages $(m_1, m_2)$ achieves the optimal trade-off between the total and undetected exponents pertaining to the private message $m_1$.
-Our main technical contribution is to handle statistical dependencies between codewords that share the same cloud center.
-Lemmas~\ref{lem:dependency} and \ref{lem:remove_dependency} provide two technical lemmas that are then used to establish the equality between the total random coding error exponents pertaining to the first message (i.e., the private message $m_1$) and the message pair, which partially ameliorates this problem.
+In this paper, we consider erasure decoding for the ABC with a superposition codebook structure, in which the distribution of the codewords is either \iid or constant composition.
+For the decoder that aims to decode both messages, there are six exponents of interest---the total and undetected exponents corresponding to the individual messages $m_1$ and $m_2$ and the pair of messages $(m_1,m_2)$.
+We derive exact (ensemble-tight) exponents for this problem.
+The main technical contribution to obtain the exact random coding exponents is a set of tools to handle statistical dependencies between codewords that share the same cloud center.
+To wit, Lemmas~\ref{lem:dependency} and \ref{lem:remove_dependency} consists of two technical results that are to establish the equality between the total random coding error exponents pertaining to the first message (i.e., the private message $m_1$) and the message pair.
+This ameliorates the dependency problem, at least on the exponential scale, which is the asymptotic regime of interest.

-Finally, we show that the minimizations required to evaluate these error exponents can be cast as convex optimization problems, and thus, can be solved efficiently.
-We also present numerical examples to illustrate these exponents and the tradeoffs involved in the erasure decoding problem for the ABC.
+We show that the minimizations required to evaluate these error exponents can be cast as convex optimization problems, and thus, can be solved efficiently using off-the-shelf convex optimization solvers such as CVX.
+As such, it is computationally tractable to compare the performance of practical codes to the information-theoretic limits presented here; this guides the design and analysis of future generations of codes.
+We present numerical examples to illustrate these exponents and the trade-offs involved in the erasure decoding problem for the ABC.
+We additionally show that the constant composition exponents are, in general, larger than the \iid exponents.